Donate now

 Important information for your visit to the cathedral:

-Since March 2020, the Hohenzollern Crypt has been closed for extensive construction and renovation, probably until March 2025.
+Since March 2020, the Hohenzollern Crypt has been closed for extensive construction and renovation, probably until Autumn 2025.

 With funding from the State of Berlin and the Federal Ministry of Culture and Media, the Hohenzollern Crypt and Berlin Cathedral will be made accessible without barriers and the burial site will be transformed into a dignified place of rest for the dead.
 In addition, the Hohenzollern Crypt, funded by the Conelsen Cultural Foundation, will in future have its own information area in which an interactive crypt model will provide detailed information about the Hohenzollern burial site and the coffin installation.